jetporch/jetporch/.github/ISSUE_TEMPLATE/01_bug_report.md

 ---
-name: Bug report
+name: Create a bug report
-about: Create a bug report
+about: No one likes bugs
 title: ''
 labels: Bug Report
 assignees: ''